RedaRawi/CRISPro/README.md

     - Compatible with target conformation
     - Compatible with alternative conformation
     - Compatible with target and not with alternative conformation
-  - Option 2 (with targe conformation input only) columns include:
+  - Option 2 (with target conformation input only) columns include:
     - Chain in target conformation
     - Residue number in target conformation
     - Amino acid in target conformation